Runs And Step States

 States step

 Steps on runs are like a checklist indicating what work was done and how.
 Each step in a run has a unique state.
-That state indicates what the status is of the work called out in the step's work instructions.
+That state indicates the status of the work called out in the step's work instructions.
+Below are all of the states of a Run Step and the different states they can transition to.

 This is the initial status for steps when they are created.
 A step in Todo means no work has been done against that step.